redcanaryco/atomic-red-team/execution-frameworks/Invoke-AtomicRedTeam/README.md

     `Install-AtomicRedTeam -DownloadPath c:\tools\`

 Force
-- Force the new installation removing any previous installations in -InstallPath. **BE CAREFUL**
+- Force the new installation removing any previous installations in -InstallPath. **BE CAREFUL this will delete the entire install path folder**

 	`Install-AtomicRedTeam -Force`